How To Invest in S&P 500 Stocks

 - Tesla (TSLA)

-- Alphabet, Google’s parent company with class A shares (GOOGL) and Class C shares (GOOG)
+- Google’s parent company Alphabet, with class A shares (GOOGL) followed by Class C shares (GOOG)

 Ways to Invest in the S&P Index